jwatte/donkey_racing/protocol/Protocol.md

     - signed long (8 bytes, little-endian) (0xB)
     - float32 (4 bytes, little-endian) (0xC)
     - float64 (8 bytes, little-endian) (0xD)
+    - address (N bytes, the last of which is 0xFF or has bit 0x80 clear) (0xE)

 Aggregate Types
 ---------------

     - Single value (0x0)
-    - 2-tuples of each of the above (0x10)
+    - 2-tuples of each of the above (0x10)      ; 2D vector
-    - 3-tuples of each of the above (0x20)
+    - 3-tuples of each of the above (0x20)      ; 3D vector
-    - 4-tuples of each of the above (0x30)
+    - 4-tuples of each of the above (0x30)      ; quaternion
-    - 6-tuples of each of the above (0x40)
+    - 6-tuples of each of the above (0x40)      ; 2x3 matrix
-    - 8-tuples of each of the above (0x50)
+    - 8-tuples of each of the above (0x50)      ; 2x4 matrix
-    - 9-tuples of each of the above (0x60)
+    - 9-tuples of each of the above (0x60)      ; 3x3 matrix
-    - 12-tuples of each of the above (0x70)
+    - 12-tuples of each of the above (0x70)     ; 3x4 matrix
-    - 16-tuples of each of the above (0x80)
+    - 16-tuples of each of the above (0x80)     ; 4x4 matrix
-    - arrays of maximum 255 length of each of the above (0x90)
+    - arrays of maximum 255 elements of each of the above (0x90)
-    - arrays of maximum 65535 length of each of the above (0xA0)
+    - arrays of maximum 65535 elements of each of the above (0xA0)
     - A structure with up to 255 members (0xFF)

-The data type is prefixed each property value sent over the wire.
+The data type prefixes each property value sent over the wire.
 This is potentially redundant compared to a protocol where the node has to first introspect the endpoints it wants to work with, but it is much more robust and easier to work with in practice, and thus worth the